 - There is a state of flow of tasks while executing work fronts.
 There is minimal or near zero waiting time for missing items when work is already initiated

 1. Limits on Work in Progress

-Principle: If constraint resource cannot be known upfront, it is better to know how to prevent the damages when they emerge in execution.
+Principle: If constraint resources cannot be known upfront, it is better to know how to prevent the damages when they emerge in execution.

-- The WIP rule implementation implies that every stakeholder shares the information of quantum of resource deployment for the defined work bundles.
+- The WIP rule implementation implies that every stakeholder shares the information on the quantum of resource deployment for the defined work bundles.

 - This rule also implies that the work bundles are clearly and progressively defined as the project moves into various phases.